ibm-cloud-docs/vpc/file_storage_API_migration_mount_targets.md

 ## Changed methods
 {: #changed-methods-mount-targets}

-Table 1 lists the methods in which the `targets` property was changed to the `mount_targets` property in hrefs, request bodies, and response bodies.
+Table 1 lists the methods in which the `targets` property was changed to the `mount_targets` property in `hrefs`, request bodies, and response bodies.

 | Method   | Original request path                   | New request path                        | Changed request payload    | Changed response payload |
 |----------|-----------------------------------------|-----------------------------------------|----------------------------|------------------------------|